xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Testing.md

 Mocha test suites can be defined using one of three interfaces: BDD, TDD or Exports.

-The QUnit interface of Mocha is not supported in ArangoDB.
+The QUnit interface of Mocha is not supported in AvocadoDB.

-Like all ArangoDB code, test code is always synchronous.
+Like all AvocadoDB code, test code is always synchronous.

 ### BDD interface